jethro-dev/react-review-component/README.md

 ## Build with ⚙️

-This project is built with HTML, SCSS and ReactJS.
+This project is built with HTML, CSS and ReactJS.

 ## Screenshots 📷